Vyral/base-template/_posts/2019-05-28-dont-be-afraid-of-a-home-sale-contingency.md

 I didn’t know the agent, but I also talked with them about how soon it would go on the market and how quickly it would sell.
 After all was said and done, I decided that it would likely sell within a week or two, so we accepted their offer and signed the purchase contract.
 We agreed on a deadline of 14 days for the other home to go under contract.&nbsp;

 Sure enough, the property went under contract right away.
 It was actually a condo, so there were no contingencies with its sale.
-After a couple days waiting for the condominium document review period to pass, my client and I were able to stick a big “Sold” sign in their front yard.&nbsp;
+After a couple of days waiting for the condominium document review period to pass, my client and I were able to stick a big “Sold” sign in their front yard.&nbsp;

 **We got more money than we could’ve gotten from a buyer who didn’t have a home sale contingency,** and we’re looking to finalize the purchase within the next few weeks.&nbsp;